 Greener Pastures and New Bloggers

-After running her own startups in web design and graphic design, professional blogging, and then building a business that basically pioneered webinars in her home country (yep, that’s a whole other story right there) Jam was fast becoming a specialist in social media and digital marketing.
+After running her own startups in web design and graphic design, professional blogging, and then building a business that pioneered webinars in her home country (yep, that’s a whole other story right there) Jam was fast becoming a specialist in social media and digital marketing.

 Then – a change.
 Big change.

 In 2012 a personal turning point led Jam to seek new opportunities overseas.
-She found herself, almost by point-at-a-map chance, in Auckland, New Zealand.
+She found herself, almost by chance, in Auckland, New Zealand.
 A woman motivated by change, creating her own life change.

 But New Zealand, Jam says, was totally not what she had expected.
 She had thought NZ would be social media savvy: